vedaldi/practical-cnn-reg/doc/instructions.md

 = p_{1,1,1,t} \sum_{lmn} (x_{lmnt} - r_{lmnt})^2.
 $$

-Here the subscript $t$ index the data instance in the batch; note that, for a given $t$, the projection is simply a scalar, since the output of the Euclidean distance is also a scalar.
+Here the subscript $t$ index the data instance in the batch; note that, for a given $t$, the projection is simply a scalar, since the output of the Euclidean distance is a scalar.

-Next, we compute the derivative w.r.t. each input element $x_{ijkt}$:
+In order to see how to implement the backward mode, compute the derivative w.r.t. each input element $x_{ijkt}$:

 $$
 \frac{\partial}{\partial x_{ijk}}